Integralist/Sainsbury-Scraper/README.md

 - Product description
 - Product size

-The scraper should return a Struct with a key of `results` which is assigned an Array of collated details and a key of `total` which details the total cost.
+The scraper should return a Struct with a field of `Items` which is assigned an Array of collated details and a field of `Total` which details the total cost.
 Once it's converted to JSON it'll look something like:

 ```json